muazinhsb/react-crypto-tracker/README.md

 ## Cryptocurrency Tracker with React
 This website aims to track prices of cryptocurrencies including the current price, cap market, percentage and also using IDR.
+THis site also using API from https://www.coingecko.com/en/api

 ## Overview
 Home page